overwolf/overwolf.github.io/docs/topics/using-overwolf-windows.md

 Note that we highly recommend not to use [overwolf.windows.getOpenWindows()](../api/overwolf-windows#getopenwindowscallback) for windows communication.

-* Download a sample app that examples [simple communication between windows](https://github.com/overwolf/windows-communication-sample-app).
-* Download the PUBG sample app that demonstrates [more advanced communication between windows](https://github.com/overwolf/pubg-dev-challenge-samples/tree/master/ow-native-sample).
+* Download [our sample app](../start/sample-app-overview) that demonstrates all the basic design principals.

 ### using direct messages